StudioTakken/tak-simple-bookkeeper/README.md

 `cp .env.example .env`

 edit .env
+Set `database`
-Set database and the test admin password at the end of the file.
+and the `test admin mail and password` at the end of the file.
-provide the mail settings.
+Provide the mail settings.
 I use mailhug in dev.
+Set the `main booking account`, this is the account for importing your bank cvs file.

 composer https://getcomposer.org/ should be installed first to be able to install all dependencies
 `composer install`